elvisvarghese96/trading-app/README.md

 Call the /v3/reference/tickers endpoint to fetch stock tickers.
 Store results in memory and handle pagination with next_url.
 Save results into tickers.csv with fields.

+## Added CRON JOB

+This project is still under development